v4l3rio/agentcrafter-asmd-project/docs/index.md

-# AgentCrafter: Advanced Software Modeling and Design for Reinforcement Learning
+# AgentCrafter: Advanced Software Modeling and Design Project

 Welcome to **AgentCrafter**, a comprehensive framework for Reinforcement Learning (RL) with advanced multi-agent capabilities and experimental Large Language Model (LLM) integration.